hubleto/developer/book/content/pages/tutorial/create-app-loader-and-manifest.md

 ## Create app manifest

-Each app must provide its manifest.
+Each app must provide its [manifest](../app-manifest).
 This is stored in `manifest.yaml` file in the same folder where app's loader is stored.
-Create `./apps/external/MyCompany/MyApp/manifest.yaml` with the following content:
+Create `./apps/custom/MyApp/manifest.yaml` with the following content:

-###### ./apps/external/MyCompany/MyApp/manifest.yaml
+###### ./apps/custom/MyApp/manifest.yaml
 ```yaml
 namespace: HubletoApp\External\MyCompany\MyApp
 rootUrlSlug: my-app